-- Beeper: Turns on and off the tone that sounds for alarms and selections. - Audio Setup: Sets up the audio output. - Backlight: Sets the backlight brightness.
+- Beeper: Turns on and off the tone that sounds for alarms and selections. - Backlight: Sets the backlight brightness.
 You can select the Auto option to adjust the backlight brightness automatically based on the ambient light. - Backlight Sync: Synchronizes the backlight brightness of other chartplotters in the station.

-- Color Mode: Sets the device to display day or night colors.
-You can select the Auto option to allow the device to set day or night colors automatically based on the time of day. - Video Out Aspect: Sets the video aspect ratio.
-The video cannot stretch beyond the dimensions provided by the connected video device, and it may not fill the entire screen.
+Color Mode: Sets the device to display day or night colors.
+You can select the Auto option to allow the device to set day or night colors automatically based on the time of day.